Two Burial Groups of Belgic Age, Hothfield Common, near Ashford

 Examination of the southern side of the pit revealed that a fourth vessel (beaker D) had been largely cut away in the course of excavation.
 The remaining portion of this beaker was in a very fragmentary condition.

 Upon my return to the site on the following day I found that the soldiers engaged in the digging had put back the spoil into the original pit and left the site in a neat and soldier-like condition.
-This necessitated the re-excavation of the pit and the sifting of the whole of the spoil through a J-in. meshed sieve.
-This work was begun, and I examined each sieving, retrieving the fragments of the four vessels as they came to fight.
+This necessitated the re-excavation of the pit and the sifting of the whole of the spoil through a ½-in. meshed sieve.
+This work was begun, and I examined each sieving, retrieving the fragments of the four vessels as they came to light.
 Among the easily recognizable fragments of the four vessels was one fragment apparently from another vessel, being of a baked clay of a reddish appearance, quite unlike the greyish-black earthenware of the other vessels.
 This fragment shows signs of the junction of a lip with the body of a vessel.

 Comprehensive examination of the whole of the original digging being finished, it was decided to enlarge the pit all round in the hope of [pg42]discovering (i) the remainder of the red clay vessel, or (ii) the presence of other burial groups or other remains.
 Enlargement of the pit for a width of one foot all round failed to reveal the presence of anything else except a quantity of iron slag, which abounded at a depth of 18 in. in the stratum in which the vessels were buried.

-A trial trench 2 ft. wide by 2 ft. deep and 9 ft. in length was then •dug running south from the south-east corner of the pit, but with no result.
+A trial trench 2 ft. wide by 2 ft. deep and 9 ft. in length was then dug running south from the south-east corner of the pit, but with no result.
 The digging was then filled in and left (Plate I).

 General Remarks